AdobeDocs/workfront.en/help/quicksilver/documents/adding-documents-to-workfront/add-documents-from-file-system.md

 ### File name restrictions {#file-name-restrictions}

 Files that are uploaded to Workfront cannot contain certain&nbsp;characters in file names.
-If a file contains any of the following characters in the file name, the characters are removed from the file name when the file is uploaded:
+If a file contains any of the following characters in the file name, the characters are removed from the file name when the file is uploaded: `< > { }`
-<pre>< > { }</pre>